 Graded death benefit whole life insurance is a type of specialty insurance usually offered to people who might have a hard time getting other types of life insurance.
 Individuals with severe schizophrenia or bipolar disorder, for example, should consider this option.

-The policy usually pays out limited death benefits during the first few years, and typically requires premiums that are somewhat higher than standard life insurance policies.
+The simplified issue whole life insurance policy usually pays out limited death benefits during the first few years, and typically requires premiums that are somewhat higher than standard life insurance policies.

 With graded death benefit whole life insurance, there are two ways to go:

 - Health Questions Asked: Though this option is more restrictive, many people opt for this one because of the lower cost.
 You won’t be asked to have a physical exam, but you will be asked to provide all relevant information about your condition.

 - No Questions Asked, Guaranteed Issue: Guaranteed issue life insurance or group life insurance is typically a last resort for people who can’t qualify for life insurance because of their current or past health problems.
 The only requirement to receive a guaranteed issue life insurance policy is that you pay your premiums.
 The insuring company usually asks your age, but not any medical questions.
 If you’re between the ages of 45 and 85, guaranteed issue insurance can provide up to $20,000 in death benefits, with an affordable premium that never increases.
 The policy is available as a no medical exam life insurance plan which means you don’t have to take a physical exam or answer any health questions.

 How To Get Life Insurance with Schizophrenia or Bipolar Disorder